AIGCResearch/.github/profile/README.md

 <a href="https://github.com/AIGCResearch/ShotStudio"><img src="https://img.shields.io/static/v1?label=Code&message=Github&color=blue"></a> &ensp;

-### StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians
+### (ArXiv 2025) StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians

 We have always believed that 3D is an inherently interactive, highly controllable, and scalable medium for creative expression.